openthos/multiwin-analysis/README.md

   application Window in front/back.

 - Add listener for related View in APP, so can catch all events (move, resize, or front/back ...).
-But in fact, in AMS, we can perform the same thing too (we will use it, next).
+But in fact, in WMS, we can perform the same thing too (we will use it, next).

 ###2.3.
 Frame shadow: